Lupe Pure Cordless Review

 • 9-inch (one gram): 0.78 grams (or 78%) inside the dustbin, 0.22 grams (or 22%) around the brush

-Here are some before and after shots for the 5-inch test.
+Here are some before-and-after shots for the 5-inch test.

 Lupe Pure 5-inch hair wrap test before and after